Developer MCP

 Host Setup

 Each MCP-compatible host application has its own setup process.
-For this reason, we provide dedicated setup guides for the main developer environments we see most often:
+Below you can find dedicated setup guides for the main developer environments seen most often:

 Although the details vary slightly, the general pattern is the same across all hosts: